RealDolos/node-jpegoptim/README.md

 ## Design

  * Uses whatever your system libjpeg is (or what pkg-config said it was).
+ * To provide EXIF thumbnail stripping functionality, uses whatever libexif is on your system (if any).
+If there is none, that feature will not be available.
  * Offload to the node worker pool.
  * Avoid buffer memory copies.
 Operate directly on the input buffer.
 And either create an (external) output buffer, or operate directly on the user supplied output buffer.